-What is a SAC request?
+What is an exceptional circumstances request?

-If you feel your circumstances are affecting your performance you can put in a request to defer the submission of your assessment without penalty to the next available opportunity.
+If you feel your circumstances are affecting your performance, you can put in a request to defer the submission of your assessment without penalty to the next available opportunity.
 This may involve a different piece of assessment and you should always talk to your module or programme leader about the implications for your studies.

 For information on Exam Boards, please see Board dates

 For term and semester dates, please see Term and semester dates

 What evidence am I required to submit in support of my exceptional circumstances request?

 You need to provide evidence to support your request for exceptional circumstances.
 All evidence must clearly relate to the assessment date for which the request is being made.